 Thank you for your feedback!

-Reckoning, Inc. is 501(c)3 nonprofit organization whose mission is to examine the legacy of slavery in America, and to create ways for communities to engage with this information through research projects, media productions, educational curricula, online content, and other means.
-Since the 2020 premier of our public radio and podcast series, The Reckoning, our organization’s activities have expanded to include several different initiatives.
+Reckoning, Inc. is 501(c)3 nonprofit organization whose mission is to examine the legacy of slavery in America, especially in Kentucky, and to create ways for communities to engage with this information through research projects, media productions, educational curricula, online content, and other means.
+Since the 2020 premier of our public radio and podcast series, The Reckoning, our organization’s activities have expanded to include several different initiatives, including this one.

-What makes these books so valuable is that, for every man listed who was enslaved, it provides us with an array of facts about him that would otherwise be preserved in no other document: his first and last name, his birth year, his birth location, when and where he enlisted, and the name of his enslaver.
-We think of these ledgers as a kind of “Rosetta Stone” that unlocks so much previously hidden information about enslaved people from Kentucky
+What makes these documents so valuable is that, for every man listed who was enslaved, it provides us with an array of facts about him that would otherwise be preserved no where else: his first and last name, his birth year, his birth location, when and where he enlisted, and the name of his enslaver.
+These facts can unlock so many other previously hidden documents about enslaved people from Kentucky, providing their descendants with an unprecedented amount of information about their ancestors.

-Our eventual goal is to research all 23,700 African American men who enlisted in Kentucky.
-But our starting point is to focus on approximately 750 soldiers from nine counties in Kentucky that surround Louisville.
+Our eventual goal is to use these documents to research every African American men who either enlisted in Kentucky, or was born in Kentucky but enlisted elsewhere.
+Our starting point, though, is to focus on approximately 750 soldiers from nine counties in Kentucky that surround Louisville.
 To do this, we are using a variety of archival documents, including slave schedules, church records, wills, estate inventories, pension documents, census data, and newspapers to create a database record for each soldier and his family with links to primary source documents as well as a family tree.
 The results of this research are published in a searchable database, with new information being added regularly.

 Please read the Courier-Journal cover story below to learn more about this project.
 You can watch a video presentation about the project recorded at a virtual event for the Filson Historical Society in Louisville.
 And you can listen to a Kentucky Humanities podcast episode about the project.